 Hello and thank you for having me on this interview.
-I am the founder and CEO of WP White Security, the developers of the most comprehensive WordPress activity log plugin WP Security Audit Log, and Password Policy Manager for WordPress, a plugin we launched in late 2018.
+I am the founder and CEO of WP White Security, the developers of the most comprehensive WordPress activity log plugin WP Activity Log, and Password Policy Manager for WordPress, a plugin we launched in late 2018.

 I was lucky that I held all these different roles because they allowed me to get a good grasp of how every department functions.
 Today I am using the experience gained to run my own plugin business.

-How did you get started with WP Security Audit Log, and how has that been going?
+How did you get started with WP Activity Log, and how has that been going?

-Back in 2013, when I was doing hack cleanups and security hardening of WordPress sites I was surprised that there was no decent WordPress activity log (audit log) solution for WordPress, considering it is such a popular multi user platform.
-So I started developing the WP Security Audit Log plugin as a side project.
+Back in 2013, when I was doing hack cleanups and security hardening of WordPress sites I was surprised that there was no decent WordPress activity log (audit log) solution for WordPress, considering it is such a popular multi-user platform.
+So I started developing the WP Activity Log

 I am not a developer but I managed to develop the first beta.
 Thankfully, it never made it to the public!
 The first released version was developed by a friend of mine.
 The public response was very positive so I continued developing it.
 For the next two and a half years I didn’t have a developer and worked with several sub contracted ones.
 I was paying them with the earnings from my freelancing and hiring different developers for different updates.